tanusreeg/DiffSynFace/README.md

 ## Access

-If you would like to download the DiffSynFace dataset, please fill out [this](https://docs.google.com/forms/d/1GIFmg3hzOK5jbz3S6CnNzhS-1iYyar3zsnpigy35qNI/edit) google form and, once accepted, we will send you the link to the dataset.
-Students should request access to DiffSynFace through their academic advisor/ supervisor.
+Please fill-in the DeepSynFace_Request_Form linked below, and email it to ruchira@it.iiests.ac.in to request access to InDeepFake

+DeepSynFace_Access_Request_Form.pdf

+We will review your request and respond as soon as possible.

 ## Help